THE WORLD OF MARRIAGE

 wedding The marriage ceremony: dextrarum iunctio

 Marriage was the prize for which the culture prepared every daughter of citizen parents from birth; it was the rite of maturation for a young female, enabling her as bride, wife, and mother to contribute to the state by producing new citizens.
 Early on Rome, whose founding myths preserved the stories of the birth out of wedlock of its first king Romulus and the Sabine marriage of its first matronae, set legal protections around Roman citizen marriage for the citizen body (Table VI and XI of Twelve Tables), colonies, and allies, for whom ius conubium was a privilege of association granted by treaty.
 Marriage was not possible for slaves, who were the property of their masters and so could not produce citizens.
 Until the last century BCE, citizen women were traditionally married cum manu, that is, the bride moved from the patria potestas of her father to the manus of her husband (by usus, conferreatio, or coemptio).
 From the late Republic on, most women chose to marry sine manu, a more advantageous form of marriage in which wives remained under their father's authority or, in the event of his death, became independent.
 In this World the absence of women's voices is felt most keenly, for marriage was a central moment in a woman's life, usually negotiated by the parents of the couple, and equaled only by the birth of her children, while for her husband it was yet another arena in which he gave service to the state and perhaps advanced his social and economic status.
 The goal of Roman marriage was not love, but rather a partnership founded on concordia (note its public expression in the early Republican Temple of Concord, Livia's Aedes Concordiae, Eumachia's dedication to Concordia Augusta, and coins celebrating the imperial cult and imperial marriage).
 Marital arrangements for political and social convenience did not, however, preclude a loving and faithful relationship between wife and husband, as the marriage of Caesar's daughter Julia to Pompey the Great testifies; further, marital affection (often symbolized by dextrarum iunctio) is well-attested on imperial coinage, sarcophagi, and tombstones (see epitaphs by Furia Spes and for Dasumia Soteris).
 The marriage ceremony itself was elective, a primarily social occasion whose elaboration depended on the rank and resources of the participating families and whose essential aspects were the public procession (deductio ad domum) of the veiled bride from her home to her husband's and the witnessed signing of the marriage contract, which set terms of agreement on the dowry, divorce (see Divortium), and widowhood (see McGinn).
 This World is conveyed in great part by mute statuary and conventional sentiments on tombstones, in encomia (e.g., Laudatio Turae and Caesar's funeral oration for his Aunt Julia) which honor women who conformed to patriarchal expectations, and in comedy and satire which mock the stereotype of the wife.
-For further information on various aspects of Roman Marriage, see Caldwell, Davies (1985, 2010), Hersch, Loven (2010), Saller (1999), Severy, Treggiari, Wasdin, Will in the Bibliography.
-See also webpages Vnivirae, Matrimonium; Smith's Dictionary s.v.
+For further information on various aspects of Roman Marriage, see Caldwell, Davies (1985, 2010), Hersch, Loven (2010), Mueller et al (2019, on the Aldobrandini fresco), Saller (1999), Severy, Treggiari, Wasdin, Will in the Bibliography.
+See also Companion webpages Vnivirae and Matrimonium; Smith's Dictionary s.v.
 Matrimonium; Stephens' reenactment of the Bride's Hairstyle and Costume (2013); Hull's lesson plan; and Images of Marriage below.

 Text-Commentaries Additional Readings